Lucatil/Masterarbeit_Miebach/README.md

 Maxdet_Tscc.jl

-For full functionality one also needs the ISOM and AUTO software by Bernd Souvignier.
+For full functionality you also need the ISOM and AUTO software by Bernd Souvignier.

 If you want to contiue my work and improve it, feel free to contact me.